Lancaster Stormers

-The Lancaster Barnstormers (colloquially known as the Stormers) are an American professional baseball team based in Lancaster, Pennsylvania.
-They are a member of the North Division of the Atlantic League of Professional Baseball, a "partner league" of Major League Baseball.
-The Barnstormers have played their home games at Clipper Magazine Stadium in the city's Northwest Corridor since 2005.
+The Lancaster Stormers (formerly known as the Lancaster Barnstormers) are an American professional baseball team based in Lancaster, Pennsylvania.
+They are members of the North Division of the Atlantic League of Professional Baseball, a "partner league" of Major League Baseball.
+Since 2005, the team has played its home games at Penn Medicine Park in the city's Northwest Corridor, following the stadium's completion.

-The team's name, selected in a fan ballot, refers to the tradition of "barnstorming," which means to travel around an area appearing in exhibition sports events, especially baseball games.
-The term was used to describe Lancaster's baseball teams as early as 1906 when the Lancaster Daily Intelligencer reported, "There was a crowd of between seven and eight hundred persons out on Friday to see the Lancaster barnstormers play the Philadelphia Giants."
-Their original primary logo incorporated the colors red, navy blue, and khaki previously used by the Lancaster Red Roses of affiliated Minor League Baseball from 1940 to 1961.
-The name and logo also allude to Lancaster's Pennsylvania Dutch agricultural heritage.

 History

-Prior Lancaster teams
+Historical teams in Lancaster

 Baseball first came to Lancaster County in the 1860s by soldiers returning home from the Civil War.
-They learned the rules while serving in the military and wanted to continue playing.
+They learned the rules while serving in the military and wanted to continue playing the game.
 The very first professional baseball teams in Lancaster were the Lancaster Lancasters and the Lancaster Ironsides.
 The Lancasters played in the Keystone Association while the Ironsides played in the Eastern League, both starting in 1884.
 The following season, the Lancasters joined the Eastern League, and the two teams became rivals.
-They competed against each other for fan support, league affiliation, and money at the gate.
+They competed against each other for fan support, league affiliation, and gate revenue.
 At its peak, insults and refusals to play against each other were the norm.
 The teams finally agreed to play each other at the end of the 1884 season, in which the Ironsides defeated the Lancasters after seven very close games.
-Only the Lancasters continued play the next season.
+Only the Lancasters continued to play the next season.

-In the 1894 to 1895 seasons, a team called the Lancaster Chicks played in the Keystone Association.
+In the 1894-1895 seasons, a team called the Lancaster Chicks played in the Keystone Association.
 An all-African-American team called the Lancaster Giants followed in 1887, and many Lancastrians supported the team despite the social pressure of the day.
 The Giants hosted many exhibition games against the Philadelphia Giants of the Keystone Club.

 Between 1896 and 1899, the first team called the Lancaster Maroons played in the original Atlantic League.
 In 1905, the second inception of the Maroons played in the Tri-State League.

 In 1906, the Maroons became the Lancaster Red Roses.
-As both teams were named for the opposing factions in England's historic Wars of the Roses, the name change infuriated the rival White Roses from the nearby city of York.
+The rival White Roses from the nearby city of York reacted with fury to the name change, since both teams took their names from the opposing factions in England's historic Wars of the Roses.